k39chen/Skittish/readme.txt

 Hey guys,

-SCIT is a super simple command line text game (SCIT).
+SCIT is a super simple command-line interactive text-based-game (SCIT).

 If you're reading this, you must be here for one of two reasons: